 My Strata NYC 2017 talk is based on research done under the limited funding conditions of academia.
 This meant that I did not have an infrastructure team, therefore I had to set up my Spark environment myself.
 In the process I learned a lot of lessons.
 I want to help you avoid making the mistakes I did so you can start making immediate impact with Apache Spark.
 Here are the six lessons I learned.

 1. You don’t need a database or data warehouse.
-It is common for Spark setups to use Hadoop’s file system and Hive for querying, but you can use text files and other accepted file formats directly in local directories if in the short term you don’t want to go through the hassle of setting up a database or warehouse.
+It is common for Spark setups to use Apache Hadoop’s file system and Hive for querying, but you can use text files and other accepted file formats directly from local directories if in the short term you don’t want to go through the hassle of setting up a database or warehouse.

 2. You don’t need a cluster of machines.
 You can hit the ground running using your local machine or a single server.
 This is also helpful in that you do not have to consider what cluster manager to install - YARN or Mesos.
 You can simply use the stand alone cluster manager that comes with Spark.
 Just make sure that if you use one machine it should have multiple cores and enough memory to cache your data.